charlierobson/santabot/README.md

 cb:
   introduce self as chief scientist at santabulator industries. previous projects - medibot, and a little something you cant talk about for the sister company aperture. introduce cr as helper, part of charitable enterprise to help the criminally incompetant.

 both:
-  gesture toward door, (people turn), 'introducing ... santabot!', santabot responds 'oh he's already here'. uncover santabot.
+  gesture toward door, (people turn), 'introducing ... santabot!', santabot responds.
+  'oh he's already here'. uncover santabot.

 cb:
   introduces SB as initiative to help santa as he is facing unprecidented issues
 cr:
   (under breath) you mean the dna harvester?
 cb:
   i told you shut up!

 cr:
   oh i have the latest code - i'll just upgrade it
 cb:
   has this even been tested?
 cr:
   ... this version hasn't killed anyone. yet.

 (inserts floppy)

 cb:
   a quick run down on how SB works. blah blah advanced AI.

 cr:
   (starts santabot)

+  .. wing it!